sloont/fabdb/README.md

 # fabdb

-- ```npm create card list``` will both run index.js after deleting old data/cards.json file then creating a new one.
+- ```npm createcardlist``` will both run index.js after deleting old data/cards.json file then creating a new one.

 - The current size of the card database is more than 900 cards and growing.
 This requests 32 pages of cards from the fabdb.net/api.